stevehook/lotus-todo/README.md

     $ cd ng-app && grunt serve

-Then point your browser at http://localhost:9000.
+Then point your browser at `http://localhost:9000`.

-To get this setup we use the [grunt-connect-proxy plugin](https://github.com/drewzboto/grunt-connect-proxy).
+To get this working we use the [grunt-connect-proxy plugin](https://github.com/drewzboto/grunt-connect-proxy).
+This configures the connect server to forward all requests to `/api` to the lotusrb server.

 ##Deploying to a production server